luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/README.md

 Neither Prolog nor List Prolog can return non-deterministic results after point of execution passes from a clause to a child clause, so the result of testing the repository is that multiple clauses cannot be generated in this case.

+See the CAWPS Repository because it is all that is needed to build an algorithm bottom-up.
+Without generating base cases first, neither CAWMP nor CAWPS can work, and CAWPS can generate more commands per predicate than CAWMP.

 # Documentation of List Prolog Interpreter CAWMP Commands

 See <a href="https://github.com/luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/blob/master/LPCAWMP_docs.md">Documentation of List Prolog Interpreter CAWMP Commands</a>.